A-Jyoti/git-learning/README.md

 # git-learning
-My name is Arkajyoti Dey
+My name is Arkajyoti Dey.
+Roll no.-23IE10008.
-This repo is for git learning purposes.
-Author - Arkajyoti
+This repo is for git command learn for KOSS task Author - Arkajyoti Dey